shockch4rge/java-android-bitjam/README.md

 # BitJam
 A music player incorporating basic/intermediate Java functionalities with a highly object-oriented structure for Android devices.
+Utilises Firestore as a database for the songs.

-# Features
+# What it does
 1. Google sign-in system (no email logged)
 2. Search system to filter through existing songs
 3. Queue preview
 4. 'Like' songs
-6. Create playlists/add songs to existing ones
+5. Create playlists/add songs to existing ones
+6. Songs are dynamically loaded in from Firestore

 I recommend beginner Android developers to look through this app's code.
 A lot of it is 're-compiled' Stack Overflow questions and answers that newbies would search for, so this project may help you fix certain things!

-A few Java fundamentals are required.
+A few Java fundamentals and basic Firestore knowledge are required.
+If you don't know Firestore: https://firebase.google.com

 Note: This Android app does not 100% follow the MVVM architecture.
 It looks like a mess right now but this might/will be fixed in the future.